Are you looking for 9/11 books for elementary and middle school kids and students?

 Nine, Ten: A September 11 Story by Nora Raleigh Baskin

 Prior to 9/11, we get to know four kids from different areas in the country whose lives intertwine briefly in a Chicago airport before the attack and the following days, showing each character’s life and background.
 The author focuses not on what happened (which makes this a good choice for sensitive readers) but on the ways that these diverse characters’ lives are changed because of what happened.
 Well-written and engaging.

 Big Apple Diaries by Alyssa Bermudez

-Based on the author’s actual diaries, this illustrated diary captures Alyssa’s middle school experience which includes the September 11 attacks.
+Based on the author’s actual diaries, this illustrated diary captures Alyssa’s middle school experience, which includes the September 11 attacks.
 Before the attacks, Alyssa thinks about crushes and friends as she moves between her divorced parents’ homes and goes to school.
 Her inner thoughts are skillfully captured in darling illustrations.
-Then, the attacks happen and while she is relieved to know that her parents are okay, she’s horrified with what happened.
+Then, the attacks happen, and while she is relieved to know that her parents are okay, she’s horrified by what happened.

 - The Memory of Things by Gae Polisner

 - All We Have Left by Wendy Mills